binaryphile/binaryphile.github.io/_posts/2018-08-05-approach-bash-like-a-developer-part-9-another-test.md

 we're done with it, we'll use *rm* to remove the directory.

-One bit of preparation at the top of the file is to pin down the location of the `util.bash` file explicitly, since the temporary file won't have the benefit of a fixed location relative to it.
+One bit of preparation at the top of the file is to pin down the location of the `support.bash` file explicitly, since the temporary file won't have the benefit of a fixed location relative to it.

 Let's look at the first test, piece by piece: